-Where appropriate, an Individual Behaviour Plan (IBP) may be put in place: In such cases parents will:
+Where appropriate, a Pastoral Support Plan (PSP) may be put in place: In such cases parents will:

-- Meet with the class teacher and or SENCO to clarify behaviours causing concern.
-These will be behaviours that are persistent despite the use of stepped approach detailed above. - A copy of the IBP will be sent to parents detailing focused strategies and the type and level of support the pupil will receive from the school - Parents will be invited into school to meet with the SENCO once a term to review the IBP and to set new targets if appropriate
+- Meet with a member of the leadership team to clarify behaviours causing concern.
+These will be behaviours that are persistent despite the use of stepped approach detailed above. - A copy of the PSP will be sent to parents detailing focused strategies and the type and level of support the pupil will receive from the school. - Parents will be invited into school to meet with a member of the leadership team once a term to review the PSP and to set new targets if appropriate. - The Headteacher or Deputy Headteacher will be informed of a PSP being in place and this will be logged on My Concern if appropriate.